Last Updated on February 18, 2023

 Anna Maria Island has several places where you can rent kayaks and paddle boards.

-Beach Bums and Kayak Jacks are just a couple places where you can rent water equipment.
+Beach Bums and Kayak Jacks are just a couple of the rental companies where you can rent water equipment.

 We did a guided kayak tour with Happy Paddlers, which is just across the bridge in Longboat Key.